vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

 Same class, same fields — the only thing that changed is *which rule* Lombok used to decide what belongs in the constructor. `final` is the natural marker for "this must be supplied from outside, and never reassigned after" — which is exactly what a dependency is, and exactly what an ordinary configuration flag is not.
 That's why the convention is: dependencies are `final`, everything else isn't, and you reach for `@RequiredArgsConstructor` by default and treat `@AllArgsConstructor` on a Spring bean as a smell — it works fine right up until someone adds one ordinary field, and then it silently breaks startup with an error that points nowhere near the real cause.

 **This trap is specific to Spring-managed beans — it does not apply to DTOs, entities, or plain value objects.** The whole problem only exists because *Spring itself* calls the constructor of a `@Service`/`@Component`/etc. and tries to inject a bean into every parameter.
-A class like `UserResponse` from section 7 is never annotated `@Component`, so Spring never touches its constructor at all — *you* call `new UserResponse(id, name, email)` yourself, or a mapping library does.
+A class like `UserResponse` (section 7) is never annotated `@Component`, so Spring never touches its constructor at all — *you* call `new UserResponse(id, name, email)` yourself, or a mapping library does.
 There's no injection happening, so there's nothing to break:

 ```java
 @AllArgsConstructor   // completely fine — this class is never constructed by Spring